 Once browned, add 1 and 1/2 cups of lentils.
 Any kind is fine.
 I used brown lentils.
 Toss in a few bay leaves as well.

 Now pour in 6 cups of chicken stock.
 Here is a good place to use leftover turkey drippings and broth from Thanksgiving.
 If you don’t have 6 cups worth of stock, that’s fine.
-Make up the difference with chicken broth or water.
-Don’t use more than 2 cups of water or you will lose the flavor.
+Make up the difference with chicken broth or water, but don’t use more than 2 cups of water or you will lose the flavor.
 Toss in 1 teaspoon of each: kosher salt, black pepper, parsley, and oregano.
 Bring all of these ingredients to a boil.

 Once boiling, reduce the heat to medium/low and cover the pot.
 Let it simmer for 20 minutes or until the lentils are tender.